 - Aortic Aneurysm

 - Read each question carefully and choose the best answer.

-- Answers & Rationale are given below.
-Be sure to read them!
+- Answers and rationales (if any) are given below.
+Be sure to read them.

 In Text Mode: All questions and answers are given for reading and answering at your own pace.
 You can also copy this exam and make a print out.

 1. Which of the following arteries primarily feeds the anterior wall of the heart?

 b.
 Internal mammary artery